Parabens, silicones, alcohols and mineral oils: questionable ingredients in skin cream

-Sodium lauryl sulfate, nitrosamine sources (carcinogenic), diethanolamine (DEA), triethanolamine (TEA) and polycyanoacrylates, trisodium EDTA (difficult to degrade and toxicologically harmful) as well as microplastics such as acrylates / C30-10 and acrylate crosspolymer that pollute the environment.
+Sodium lauryl sulfate, nitrosamine sources carcinogenic, diethanolamine DEA, triethanolamine TEA and polycyanoacrylate, trisodium EDTA difficult to break down and toxicologically questionable as well) sowie Microplastic like for example Acrylates / C30-10 and Acrylate Crosspolymer, which pollute the environment.

 Products can be honest and effective.
-We therefore see no reason to use artificial dyes to make white even more radiant.
-What is not needed is left out: so are artificial fragrances, which can additionally irritate the skin.
+We therefore see no reason to use artificial colors to make a white even more radiant.
+What is not needed is left out, including artificial fragrances, which can additionally irritate the skin.
 In our opinion, a care product should not compete with a perfume.

-The sober Clean Care concept: Dispensing with all ingredients that are unnecessary, harmful to our skin or to the human organism.
+The sober Clean Care concept: Avoiding all ingredients that are unnecessary, harmful to our skin or the human organism.